pympk/Use-GitHub-and-Git-in-VScode/README.md

   - Select the minus sign (-) to move the file to a new section titled **Changes**

 ### Create a commit

+- The Source Control pane displays several icons at the upper right.
+To begin committing your changes, select the checkmark icon.
+- trash
+-